ArtyomV2X/Discord-data-summarizer-gui/README.md

 5. Download and unzip it

-# Download the data summarizer in RELEASES
+# Download the data summarizer py file
 If you wanna compile it yourself, feel free.
 I'm not doing all that for a goof.

 # Open your data